A new scale in the quasi-static limit of Aether Scalar Tensor Theory: Scale-dependence of the two limits

 \section{Scale-dependence of the two limits}

 Above, we have seen that AeST reduces to a single-field version of MOND for $m_\times \to \infty$ and to a two-field version for $m_\times \to 0$.
+Both limits reproduce MOND-like behavior to the same extent as the equations Eq.~\eqref{eq:eomA0} originally derived in Ref.~\cite{Skordis2020} assuming a vanishing vector field.
+That is, both limits reproduce MOND as long as the ghost condensate is negligible.
+Thus, there are two scales to consider: The model parameter $m_\times$ controls whether the single-field limit or the two-field limit applies, and the model parameter $m$ (that multiplies the ghost condensate density $\rho_c$) controls whether these limits reproduce MOND \citep{Skordis2020,Mistele2023,Verwayen2023}.

 In practice, whether the single-field or the two-field limit is applicable depends not only on the value of the model parameter $m_\times$.
 It also depends on the system under consideration.
 In particular, consider a system with typical length scale $l$.
 Then, derivatives can very roughly be estimated to be of order $1/l$.
 Thus, in practice, the relevant quantity is $m_\times l$ (see Eq.~\eqref{eq:eom:U}),

-That is, even after fixing the AeST model parameters, some systems will behave as in a single-field version of MOND while others will behave as in a two-field version of MOND.
+That is, even after fixing the AeST model parameters, some systems will behave as in the single-field limit while others will behave as in the two-field limit.
+It should be kept in mind, however, that this distinction is irrelevant in spherically symmetric situations where these two limits give equivalent equations.

 The quantity $m_\times = \sqrt{(2-K_B)/K_B} Q_0$ is, to the best of our knowledge, not yet constrained phenomenologically.
-For the explicit examples of model parameters given in \citet{Skordis2020}, we have
+For the explicit examples of model parameters given in \cite{Skordis2020}, we have

 Thus, in the following, we will assume this range of parameter values, though other choices are certainly possible.
 For this range of parameter values, the transition from the two-field limit (small spatial scales) to the single-field limit (large spatial scales) happens for $l \sim \mathrm{Mpc}$ or larger.